-There are several easy approval business credit cards.
-That’s because the easiest business credit cards to get only require fair or bad credit.
-They include Capital One Spark Classic for Business, the Staples Business Credit Card, and the Wells Fargo Business Secured Credit Card.
-It’s also worth noting that while you must have a business to get one of these cards, your personal credit history matters a lot more than your company’s.
+In general, the easiest credit cards for a business to get require bad-to-fair credit for approval.
+It’s also worth noting that while you must have a business to get most of these cards, your personal credit history matters a lot more than your company’s credit standing.

 I think the easiest one to get is the Capital One Spark Classic for Business.
 Especially if you have limited credit.
 It doesn’t have an annual fee or foreign transaction fees, and you earn 1% cash back on every purchase.
 And the best part is that it helps you build business credit, provided you use it responsibly.